-The seismic hazard for McKean and Elk Counties, Pennsylvania is between four and eight and is, therefore, generally regarded as low.
+The seismic hazard for McKean, Elk, and Cameron Counties is between four and eight and is, therefore, generally regarded as low.
 This is based on a two percent probability of exceedance in 50 years of peak ground acceleration.
-The hazard rating system ranges from zero through 80+, where zero indicates the lowest hazard and 80+ indicates the highest hazard [United States Geological Survey (USGS), 2014].
-Also, no known Quaternary faults (i.e., faults that are found at the Earth's surface and younger than 1.6 million years) have been found near the special permit segment area (USGS, 2016a).
+The hazard rating system ranges from zero through 80+, where zero indicates the lowest hazard and 80+ indicates the highest hazard (USGS, 2014).
+Also, no known Quaternary faults (i.e., faults that are found at the Earth's surface and younger than 1.6 million years) have been found near the Project area (USGS, 2020a).

-The special permit segment is located within an area with a less than one percent chance of damage from natural and induced earthquakes.
-The PADCNR's Earthquake Epicenter Map of Pennsylvania displays natural and artificial seismic events that have been recorded in and near Pennsylvania over the past 300 years; there are no mapped earthquake epicenters within the special permit segment (PADCNR, 2004).
-Therefore, earthquakes are not anticipated to be a geologic hazard to the special permit segment activities as shown in Figure 1.
+The Project is located within an area with a less than one percent chance of damage from natural and induced earthquakes.
+The PADCNR's Earthquake Hazard in PA map displays natural and artificial seismic events that have been recorded in PA over the past 200 years; there are no mapped earthquake epicenters within the Project area (PADCNR, 2007).
+Therefore, earthquakes are not anticipated to be a geologic hazard to the Project activities as shown on Figure 1.